 How Does Technifibre Black Code Feel and Play?

 All the talk above about cross-sections and sliding translates in practical terms in a very curious manner: Black Code 4S, like most polyester strings, is very firm on flat shots but much less so when you put some spin.

 I would put it around the middle of the scale, though I don't have many more references.
 Due to its low elasticity, they will return a smaller fraction of the energy you put on the stroke when compared to nylon.

 The immediate impression is a substantial and direct impact, which can get just a little uncomfortable at harder strokes.

-However, it never gets jarring because Black Code 4S dampens the initial shock quite well; I couldn’t feel any annoying after-shock vibrations, which on a stiff frame as the Pure Drive says a lot.
+However, it never gets jarring because Black Code 4S dampens the initial shock quite well; I couldn't feel any annoying after-shock vibrations on a stiff frame as the Pure Drive says a lot.

 The response of 4S is very predictable, which helps a lot with directional control.
 Very seldom, I found my shots sailing long.
 This is a control-orientated string even if you tend to hit flatter balls, and it invites you to swing away (beware of not asking too much from your muscles and tendons).

-What I like about polyester strings is that they sort of “compress” your input: if you swing faster, the balls will not go faster in the same proportion.
-Especially if you hit with a little spin, a faster swing will transfer more and more energy to ball rotations and not so much to linear speed.
+I like polyester strings because they sort of “compress” your input: if you swing faster, the balls will not go faster in the same proportion.
+Especially if you hit with a bit of spin, a faster swing will transfer more and more energy to ball rotations and not so much to linear speed.
 This is quite beneficial for control and is a great confidence inspirer.
 But this also requires a lot of physical commitment.

-Now, the interesting bit: if you hit with spin, these strings move sideways very easily (try to push the mains sideways with your fingers, and you will see immediately what I mean), so a top-spin or slice groundstroke will feel much softer (relatively, that is…) than a flat stroke.
+Now, the exciting bit: if you hit with spin, these strings move sideways very easily (try to push the mains sideways with your fingers, and you will see immediately what I mean), so a top-spin or slice groundstroke will feel much softer (relatively, that is…) than a flat stroke.